F0lak/dm_open_ref/ref/proc/link.md

 disconnect from the current world and connect to the specified one.

-The format of a BYOND url is as follows+
+The format of a BYOND url is as follows:
 ```

 byond://address:port?TopicData